-What is Foreign Accent Syndrome?
-It is an unusual medication condition where a person begins speaking with a foreign accent for no apparent reason.
-Sufferers of Foreign Accent Syndrome usually haven't visited the country or region their accent comes from, and they can't stop it.
-Foreign Accent Syndrome research has revealed some of the reasons behind the peculiar condition, but there are still a lot of questions surrounding the ailment.
-Below are some bizarre facts and stories surrounding the science of Foreign Accent Syndrome.
+What is foreign accent syndrome?
+It is an unusual condition where a person begins speaking with a foreign accent for no apparent reason.
+Sufferers of foreign accent syndrome usually haven't visited the country or region their accent comes from, and they can't stop it.
+FAS research has revealed some of the reasons behind the peculiar condition, but there are still a lot of questions surrounding the ailment.
+Below are some bizarre facts and stories surrounding the science of FAS.

 Just about any article on FAS lists brain damage as the primary culprit behind the condition.
 The disorder most often develops after a stroke, and the person is unable to speak using their normal voice.
 Researchers have also cited blunt force head trauma as a catalyst.